carpentries-incubator/sql-humanities-lesson/_episodes/02-sql-aggregation.md

 Now, we will be able to access these results with a much shorter notation:

     SELECT *
-    FROM summer_2000;
+    FROM civil_war;

 There should only be six records.
 If you look at the `weight` column, it's easy to see what the average weight would be.
-If we use SQL to find the average weight, SQL behaves like we would hope, ignoring the NULL values:
+If we use SQL to find the average page count of books that are available, SQL behaves like we would hope, ignoring the NULL values:

-    SELECT AVG(weight)
+    SELECT AVG(Pages)
-    FROM summer_2000
+    FROM civil_war
-    WHERE species_id == 'PE';
+    WHERE status == 'FREE';

 But if we try to be extra clever, and find the average ourselves, we might get tripped up: